Naitry/UVBuddy/README.md

 ![image](https://github.com/Naitry/UVBuddy/assets/124198528/a170f490-aa2f-482a-b860-27515e62f609)

-The UV index at each 30 second time-step is logged in an [SD card] using the [library].
+The UV index at each 30 second time-step is logged in an [SD card] using the [[Espressif]](https://github.com/espressif/arduino-esp32).

 ## Results
 (needs updating) See [Presentation](#presentation).